scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 town in exchange for a ride to the air port.
 Then had five guys for lunch, and then some barbeque ribs for dinner.

+### Day 333

+No soylent today.
+Brunch today was neat though, I tried out deep fried french toast.
+Which was an experience.
+Then my friends and I did some grilling and had burgers and potato salad.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/